Services Work Method News About FAQs Contact

 What role does original photography play in this framework?

 Photography is one form the work takes — not the whole point.
 The deeper discipline is cultivating sensitivity, the habit of noticing what other people walk past, and that habit runs from a street observation to a brand name to a civic-scale identity.
-Original images are one strong form of proof because they show where a brand has actually been, and Google’s people-first guidance specifically values first-hand expertise.
+Original images are one strong form of proof because they show where a brand has actually been.
 But a memorable name, a single visual object that reduces a category to one legible thing, and a phrase that other people start to repeat are forms of first-hand evidence too.

 Can a global brand use this without becoming generic?

 Yes, if the standard stays constant and the proof stays local.
-Google’s multilingual guidance supports the same editorial logic technically: clear local pages, different URLs for different language versions, explicit hreflang where needed, and avoid redirect patterns that flatten local specificity.
+Clear local pages, different URLs for different language versions, and explicit hreflang where needed keep the system coherent without flattening local specificity.

 Bibliography